rtmCloud/GroupX/README.md

 # GroupX
-It contains project based solutions..
+It contains AI, electronic and updating solutions